 Iran warns against 'illegal gatherings' after protests

-TEHRAN: The Iranian government warned people against further protests on Saturday after two days of demonstrations sparked by anger over an array of economic problems.
+Tehran, Dec 30 (AFP) The Iranian government warned people against further protests today after two days of demonstrations sparked by anger over an array of economic problems.

 "We urge all those who receive these calls to protest not to participate in these illegal gatherings as they will create problems for themselves and other citizens," said Interior Minister Abdolrahman Rahmani Fazli.